Los Angeles FC: Team management

 on August 18, 2020, to pursue a PPE business venture.
 Larry Freedman and John Thorrington took over as Co-presidents.

 In February 2020, LAFC owners began the process of buying out a 20 percent ownership stake held by Malaysian businessman Vincent Tan.
-The buyout resulted in a $700 million valuation for the club, the largest on record for a Major League Soccer team at the time.
+The buyout resulted in a total equity valuation of $700 million for the club, the largest on record for a Major League Soccer team at the time.